-Iowa Code chapter 22 excludes applications, investigation reports and case records of a person applying for general assistance from the Open Records Law.
-Iowa Code chapter 252 only allows these records to be inspected by persons authorized by law in connection with their official duties relating to the financial audit or administration of Iowa Code chapter 252.
+lowa Code chapter 22 excludes applications, investigation reports and case records of a person applying for general assistance from the Open Records Law. lowa Code chapter 252 only allows these records to be inspected by persons authorized by law in connection with their official duties relating to the financial audit or administration of lowa Code chapter 252.